-One of the most common mistakes I see on just about every farm (including mine) is seeding the pasture with just one type of grass.
+One of the most common mistakes I see on almost every farm (including mine) is seeding the pasture with just one type of grass.
 Sometimes there is a mix of plants that offer a variety of grasses or a mixture of grasses and legumes.
 Here are the two reasons why this is detrimental to horses.

 The first reason is if the seeds used to plant the pasture are of a genetically modified species that provide more starch throughout the year, the horses will have too much starch (glucose, sugar) in the winter.
 Increased sugar content throughout the year negates the natural ebb and flow the horse needs to prevent the creation of glucose from their protein (gluconeogenesis – see the nutrition section).

 Other thoughts about the type of pasture should include the origin of the horses.
 Just eating the green grass doesn’t mean they are OK with it.
 In the jet age, where we can eat here today and be on the other side of the planet tomorrow, we often get intestinal distress because the intestinal microbes are shocked.
 I have frequently asked, how do you feed an Arabian, a Mongolian and a Fjord horse all living in Biloxi, Mississippi?
-What are the long-term effects on the horse eating a diet so different from the genetics in their gut?
+What are the long-term effects of the horse eating a diet so different from the genetics in their gut?

-What if the horse needs special grass in the pasture – imported from the Middle East, but you live in Michigan where winter will destroy it?
+What if the horse needs special grass in the pasture – imported from the Middle East, but you live in Michigan, where winter will destroy it?
 What if your horse is used to Michigan pasture but then moves to the sub-tropics (south Florida), where the grass is very different?
-These need consideration, and time taken for adjustments.
+These need consideration and time taken for adjustments.